aykamko/octobear/README.md

 4. Run the git infra.

-    If this is your first time, set up accounts by running with the `--init` flag.
+    If this is your first time, you have a few options.
+If you don't have any account forms, you can run the infra with spoof accounts like so:

-        $ python run.py --init
+        $ ./start --test-init

+    If this is production and you *do* have a folder full of bulk account form pdfs, then you should put all of the student bulk account forms into one folder and run the infra like so:

+        $ ./start --bulk-account-dir <account-dir> --min-login-len <2, 3>

-    Otherwise, omit the flag.
+    Otherwise, if running the infra after initialization, simply use:

-        $ python run.py
+        $ ./start

 ### API